We aim to ensure that this website can be used as effectively and easily as possible by all users.

 You can also alter the colours used on webpages:

 Website content can be translated into may different languages using the translate option on all content pages.
 Use the drop down list to choose a language.

 Documents published by Cornwall Council can be produced in a variety of formats on request.
-These formats can include audio tape, Braille, large print, easy read, alternative language, alternative document type (e.g. Word, pdf), face to face meeting, telephone call).
+These formats can include audio, Braille, large print, easy read, alternative language, alternative document type (e.g. Word, pdf), face to face meeting, telephone call).

 We follow Plain English guidelines to try and make the content of the website as clear as possible.

 By using a content management system, we have enabled all departments of the council to maintain their own areas of the website.
 Once pages have been edited they are submitted to the web team to be checked for accessibility, technical, plain English and other aspects including spelling and grammar, image sizes, page length and meta data.

 In addition, the web team also needs to make sure that the content is relevant and displayed in the correct way so that pages within the website are consistent.